DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 _TL Note:_ Damn, Ashlan, cannot you at least be considerate of loli

-Next she looked at Saki, then Kai with Rinne, and then at Fairin and Jeanne.
+Next she looked at Saki, then Kai with Rinne, and then at Farin and Jeanne.

 "From which forest are you, elves?
 Oh, but I don't feel magic power from you?"